plone/plone.app.search/README.rst

 Notes
 =====

-This package is merge into Products.CMFPlone in Plone 5.
+This package is merged into Products.CMFPlone in Plone 5.